 There are a number of reports on the local economy, but most focus on the Hampshire Economic Area or the Southampton Travel to Work Area (TTWA).
-For example, the PwC Good Growth for Cities 2023 report ranks Southampton within the top 10% cities for good growth.
-This recent report also gives Southampton (TTWA) an above average rating overall and for jobs, income, health, new businesses, skills, environment, safety and high streets & shops.
-As well as average scores for work-life balance, transport and income distribution.
-Housing is the only indicator with a below average rating, although high streets & shops have a negative score despite being above the national average.
+For example, the PwC Good Growth for Cities 2024 report ranks Southampton (TTWA) third for good growth scores by city.
+This recent report also gives Southampton an above average rating overall and for jobs, income, health, new businesses, skills, environment and safety.
+As well as average ratings for work-life balance, transport, income distribution and high streets & shops.
+Housing is the only indicator with a below average rating.

 Further data on Southampton can be found in the interactive Power BI dashboard linked below.
 The dashboard allows the user to interact with a range of economic data to help better understand different aspects of the city’s economy.
 Further information, including a range of relevant reports and datasets can also be found in the resources section at the bottom of the page.

 Productivity and growth can be measured using Gross Value Added (GVA), which is a key economic indicator.
 It measures the performance of each individual producer or industry and their input to the economy.
-Data on GVA is published by the Office for National Statistics (ONS) at the end of each calendar year.
+Data on GVA is published by the Office for National Statistics (ONS) annually.
 The assessment uses the balanced measure (B), which is produced by combining income and production approach measures using weighted quality metrics.
 GVA(B) data is available at various geographical levels and by various industry groups.
 Each time data is published, ONS also publishes revisions to past data; this means that values for a particular year may differ in different publications.
+It is important to note that GVA(B) data for the latest year (2022) is provisional.

 The ONS publish GVA estimates annually, with data for the latest year being provisional.
 Therefore, previous years are subject to revisions and rebalancing in each release.
 In the latest release (2022), the ONS identified a change in the UK National Accounts that resulted in a long-term revision to the manufacturing of food, beverages and tobacco industry.
 This change happened to be concentrated in the Southampton area.
 This is evident in the value of the local manufacturing sector in 2021 being revised from £265 million to £2.1 billion.
 Therefore, making manufacturing the most prominent industry in Southampton (21% share of total GVA in 2022), where this was previously transportation & storage.
 Whilst Southampton is not a traditional manufacturing city, any multi-national businesses in the city with economic ownership of overseas manufacturing operations are counted under manufacturing by the ONS in GVA estimates.
 Overall, the ONS had previously valued the Southampton economy at £6.8 billion in 2021.
 However, the latest revised estimate suggests that the Southampton economy was worth £8.9 billion in 2021.
 Revisions have also affected long-term trends in Southampton, as well as estimates of GVA per head and GVA by industry.
 Therefore, it is not advised to compare with previously published estimates.
 Furthermore, this is a real economic effect concentrated in Southampton, which has provided considerable uplift over a number of years.
 The revisions are a result of the ONS' measurements catching up with reality.